 Elkhorn Farms & Hatchery, Inc. hatched around 550,000 chicks last year, shipping all over the United States and raised approximately 80,000 pheasants to adulthood/partial adulthood for use on our Elkhorn Lake Hunt Club, or for sale to other farms and hunt clubs.

-Elkhorn Farms now consists of three farms northeast of Bucyrus, Ohio We don’t want to be the largest producer, but we want to do our best, providing hearty, healthy stock for our clients.
+Elkhorn Farms now consists of three farms northeast of Bucyrus, Ohio We don’t want to be the largest producer in the US, but we want to do our best, providing hearty, healthy stock for our clients.
 We are NPIP certified clean for AI and other poultry diseases.

 If you connect to the answering machine, please leave a message and we will return your call as soon as possible.
 We check our email regularly, but if you don’t get an answer within 24 hours, please use more traditional means of contact.
 Please don’t use email for time-sensitive messages.